bratpeki/bratpeki/txt/about.md

 ## Hello!
 I'm Petar, known by most as Peki.

-I'm a
+I'm an

-- Semi-artist
+- artist
 - DJ
-- Tracker musician
+- tracker musician
 - Linux h4x0r
-- Chess aficionado
+- chess aficionado
-- Big fan of internet horror and the Slenderverse
+- big fan of internet horror and the Slenderverse
-- Open source enthusiast
+- open source enthusiast
-- Sucker for good sound design
+- sucker for good sound design
-- In-good-part tech traditionalist
+- in-good-part tech traditionalist

 I've been making electronic music since 2016 and have moved quite a bit, from FL's demo version to Abelton Live Lite all the way to the FOSS tools